 - Attendance incentives are provided half-termly to maintain our high levels of attendance including an end of year trip for parents and children with 100% attendance.

-- Following the restructuring of lunchtimes to provide a family dining experience, Pupil Premium funds a daily choice of extra-curricular lunchtime activities to provide for children who do not access after school activities.
+- A daily choice of extra-curricular lunchtime activities to provide for children who do not access after school activities.
 This is important in broadening the children’s curricular experiences and skills.

 - Additional Educational Psychologist support ensures that children’s needs are identified quickly and barriers to learning addressed more effectively.